jackdhaliwal/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day "14": June 24th, 2017 Saturday, 9:50PM

+Today's Progress: Desperately trying to push my rails driven portfolio portal site into production.
+2 days in playing with procfile, package.json files, resetting buildpacks but Heroku still hates me.

+Thoughts: One exam down and 2 more to go (at least).
+I'd like to work on getting my portfolio's main portal into production as Summer '18 applications are now approaching the less than 3 month mark.
+I then am hoping to add some more park data/features to HoopTime and put it into production as well.
+My goal after this class is over in two weeks will be at least a few pages of CTCI and a LeetCode problem per day, and working on one more smaller app in a different language (likely React).

 ### Day "13": June 19th, 2017 Monday, 9:50PM

 Today's Progress: Added to local dummy authentication.
 Cleaned up routes.